$ cd fundamentals-of-devops

 A launch template, which is a bit like a blueprint that specifies the configuration to use for each EC2 instance.

 An ASG which uses the configuration in the launch template to stamp out EC2 instances.
-The ASG will deploy these instances into the Default VPC.
-See the note on Default VPCs in A Note on Default Virtual Private Clouds.
+The ASG will deploy these instances into the Default VPC (see A Note on Default Virtual Private Clouds).

 A security group that controls what traffic can go in and out of the instances.